JanNeuendorf/SVC16/specification/specification.typ

 Every value is represented as a (little-endian) unsigned 16-bit integer.
 That includes numbers, addresses, colors, the instruction pointer and the input.
 Booleans are represented as `u16` values as well: 0 for `false` and >0 for `true`.
-Whenever an instruction writes out a boolean explicitly, it is guaranteed to represented as the number 1.
+Whenever an instruction writes out a boolean explicitly, it is guaranteed to be represented as the number 1.

 There are no registers, no built-in stack or special sections of memory.
 Operations can be performed directly on arbitrary addresses.